 Examples of Passive Aggressive Communication

-Passive aggressive communication can manifest itself in a variety of ways.
-For example, a person may repeatedly make excuses to avoid certain people in order to express their dislike or anger towards those people.
+Passive aggressive communication can manifest itself in various ways.
+For example, a person may repeatedly make excuses to avoid certain people to express their dislike or anger toward them.

 1. Implied refusal